Nauxe/test_antlr_conductor/specification.md

 - 1..10 is expanded to tuple (1, 2, ..., 9)
 - strings can only contain alphabetical letters
 - Operator precedence is left to right (!, \*, and / do not have precedence over other operations)
+- Heaps allocate objects that are too large via a linked list

 Possible TODOs:
 - Add rust macros